Yemelyan Yaroslavsky

-Biography

 Early years

 Yemelyan Yaroslavsky was born on 3 March 1878, into a Jewish family as Minei Israilevich Gubelman in Chita, then the capital of Russia's Transbaikal Oblast, where his parents were political exiles.
 His first job was as a bookbinder.

 Yaroslavsky joined the Russian Social Democratic Workers Party in 1898 and organized party cells on the Trans-Baikal (Zabaikalsky) Railroad.
 In 1901, he was a correspondent for the revolutionary newspaper "Iskra," and the following year became a member of the Party's Chita Committee.
 In 1903 he was arrested and put under police surveillance, but absconded to St. Petersburg Committee of the Russian Social Democratic Labour Party and a leader of its military wing, siding with the Social Democrats' Bolshevik faction during the intraparty split.
 He was arrested in April 1904, and spent eight months in prison, but was released on the outbreak of 1905 Revolution.
 During that year, he was an agitator in St Petersburg, Odessa, Tula, and Yaroslavl.
 In Odessa, he was arrested and spent four months in prison.
 In Yaroslavl, he organised a textile workers' strike – hence his pseudonym Yaroslavsky.

 First wife

-In 1903, Yaroslavsky married Olga Mikhailovna Genkina, a 21 year old student at the Women's Medical Institute in St Petersburg, from which she was expelled after being caught in possession of revolutionary literature in February 1904.
+In 1903, Yaroslavsky married Olga Mikhailovna Genkina, a 21-year-old student at the Women's Medical Institute in St Petersburg, from which she was expelled after being caught in possession of revolutionary literature in February 1904.
 In 1905, the party sent her to Nizhny Novgorod, to organise textile workers.
 She was arrested but released when the crowd stormed the jail.
 The party then sent her to Ivanovo-Vosnesensk in November 1905, but she was intercepted at the station by the Black Hundreds, and killed.
 She was 24.

 Party career in 1906–1921

-Yaroslavsky was a delegate to the party conferences in Tammerfors in December 1905, Stockholm, in April 1906, and London, June 1907.
+Yaroslavsky was a delegate to the party conferences in Tammerfors (Tampere) in December 1905, Stockholm, in April 1906, and London, June 1907.
 After his return from London, he was arrested, held for 18 months, then sentenced to five years hard labour in the Gorny Zerentu Prison in the Nerchinsk region.
 When he had completed his sentence, in 1912, he was exiled to Eastern Siberia.

 After the February revolution in 1917, he returned to Moscow, to edit a Bolshevik newspaper.
 In the months after the October Revolution of 1917, Yaroslavsky became associated with the Left Communist tendency, which opposed the negotiated settlement of military hostilities with the invading army of the German empire.
 Early in the Russian Civil War, he was a political commissar with the Red Army in Moscow.
 He supported the 'Military Opposition', who objected to the strategy deployed by the People' Commissar for War Leon Trotsky, which relied on professional army officers and set-piece battles, rather than guerilla tactics.
 The opposition is presumed to have been indirectly encouraged by Trotsky's rival, Josif Stalin.
 Later, Yaroslavsky was transferred to party organisation in Perm and Omsk.
 He was named a candidate member of the governing Central Committee of the Bolshevik Party in 1919 as a candidate member.